 How to Put Fishing Line on a Closed Reel: A Step-by-Step Guide

-- Fishing line suitable for your intended catch
+- Fishing line (appropriate for your intended catch)

 - A pair of scissors or clippers

 - A clean towel or cloth

 2. Prepare Your Reel

 The first step is ensuring your closed reel is clean and free from any dirt or debris that could hinder its performance.
 Take a moment to wipe it down using a clean towel or cloth.

 3. Choose the Right Fishing Line Weight and Type